aurelia/aurelia.github.io-old/_harp/get-started.md

 >**Note:** The Aurelia Framework isn't tied to jspm or SystemJS.
 You can implement your own loader and handle package management any way you want.
 However we do think jspm/SystemJS is the best ES6-oriented solution today and it's our recommended approach, so our default bootstrapper provides this behavior for you.
 More options will be available soon.

 Once we have our module loader and its configuration, we just load the `aurelia-bootstrapper` module with a call to `System.import`.
 When the bootstrapper loads it inspects the HTML document for _aurelia_ attributes.
 In this case it will find that the body has an `aurelia-app` attribute.
-This tells the bootstrapper to load our _app_ view-model and it's view and then compose them as an Aurelia application in the DOM.
+This tells the bootstrapper to load our _app_ view-model and its view and then compose them as an Aurelia application in the DOM.

 Wait a minute....we don't have an _app_ view-model or view.
 Ummm...WHAT NOW!?